liqd/adhocracy3/docs/development/coding_guides/css_guidelines.rst

 -  UI designers …

-   -  must mark any objects, states, modifiers, variables, mixins, and adjustments in wireframes.
+   -  must mark any components, states, modifiers, and variables in wireframes.

-   -  may request new objects, states, … from the team.
+   -  may request new components, states, … from the team.

-      -  They must decide whether the new object, state, … should be part of core or theme.
+      -  They must decide whether the new component, state, … should be part of core or theme.

       -  They must provide semantically rich names for all new features.
          (e.g. "light-foreground" instead of "grey"; see Robert C Martin,